Skip to main content

 Shadow IT Jurisdictions

 For Shadow IT, you can base Data Jurisdictions on Active Directory Attributes or Enterprise Connector Tags.
-You can then use these tags to segment data by office location, functional group, or other any other AD attribute.
+You can then use these tags to segment data by office location, functional group, or any other AD attribute.

 For example, you could configure Data Jurisdictions to allow a user in the Mountain View office to only see and access Users and Services corresponding to that office.
-The user would not be able to see User and Service information from any another geographic location.
+The user would not be able to see User and Service information from any other geographic location.

 For details, see Create Data Jurisdictions for Shadow IT